Dynamical chaos in the integrable Toda chain induced by time discretization: Time discretization induced chaos

 Failures of this type occur as certain coordinates or momenta within the chain increase beyond $\sim 10^{308}$ and become NaN (Not-a-Number) at $T_B$.
 To understand the nature of this effect, recall that the discretized time evolution with split-step symplectic integrators is governed by a time-periodic Hamiltonian, see Eq.~\eqref{actual}.
 The breakdown phenomenon originates from the fact that periodically driven many-body Floquet systems heat up indefinitely in the absence of disorder eventually reaching a featureless maximum entropy (infinite temperature) state~\cite{PhysRevX.4.041048,PhysRevE.90.012110,PONTE2015196,10.21468/SciPostPhys.3.4.029}.
 If that ergodic system lacks any other conservation laws (note that energy conservation is already violated), it will explore the entire phase space, which is dominated by extremely large values of the coordinates and momenta\footnote{Note that true Toda dynamics will not break down in this way, because energy conservation prevents extremely large values of coordinates and momenta in this case.
 On the other hand, for models such as the FPUT chain, where the potential is not bounded from below the energy conservation does not offer such a protection~\cite{CaratiPonno}. }.
 Consequently, we expect that eventually at least one of these quantities will diverge to infinity, leading to a failure of the integration on the computer (which can hold only floating point numbers up to some largest software dependent value, e.g., $\sim 10^{308}$ in double precision with standard Fortran compilers).
 Later in this section we will identify the precise mechanism of the breakdown specifically for the time-discretized Toda dynamics.

-Let us wrap up the involved time scales.
-The shortest one is $T_\Lambda$.
+To better understand all the time scales involved, we start from the shortest, which is $T_\Lambda$.
 For $t < T_\Lambda$ the dynamics remains integrable.
 The largest time scale is $T_B$, beyond which the computation ceases to be meaningful (see more below).
 Floquet dynamics results in an intermediate time scale $T_E$ at which Floquet heating and energy growth start.
 Necessarily $T_\Lambda < T_E < T_B$.
 By definition symplectic integrators are not constructed to approximately preserve any other integrals of motion other than the energy.
-Therefore another Toda integral $J$ (see more below) will be bounded in their fluctuations only up to a time $T_J \approx T_\Lambda$.
-If enough time span is given between $T_J$ and $T_E$, $J$ may start to behave ergodically as in any other nonintegrable Hamiltonian system like the FPUT one.
+Therefore another Toda integral $J$ (see Appendix~\ref{sec:A4}) will be bounded in their fluctuations only up to a time $T_J \approx T_\Lambda$.
+We discuss this issue in detail below Eq.\ \eqref{eq:toda_eq_dim_less}.